 Palm Springs Hiking Trails Offer Visitors an Outdoor Sanctuary

-The Palm Springs area may be known for high-end shopping and golf, but the area offers one of the best outdoorsy destinations in California.
-The city is located in the Sonoran Desert and offers proximity to San Bernardino National Forest, Santa Rosa and San Jacinto Mountains National Park, Coachella Valley and Joshua Tree National Park.
+Palm Springs may be known for high-end shopping and golf, but the area offers one of the best outdoorsy destinations in California.
+The city is located in the Sonoran Desert and offers proximity to San Bernardino National Forest, Santa Rosa and San Jacinto Mountains National Park, Coachella Valley, and Joshua Tree National Park.
 That’s a lot of ground to cover.
-So to help, we rounded up the top Palm Springs hiking trails.
+So to help, here are the top Palm Springs hiking trails.

 Tahquitz Canyon, one of the most popular areas for Palm Springs hiking, houses a 60-foot waterfall, rock art, historic irrigation systems, and native plants and animals.
 Before hiking, stop by the visitor center and see artifacts, an observation tower, and theater room.